 🆔 Agent Identity¶

-Give your agent a verifiable identity in under 60 seconds.
+Give your agent a verifiable identity in under 60 seconds — just like Let's Encrypt did for HTTPS.

 The Problem¶